Kathryn E. Granahan: Congress

 Her husband, Rep. William T. Granahan served in Congress from 1945 to 1947 and from 1949 until his death in 1956.
 His death came shortly after the 1956 primary election and the Democratic Party in Philadelphia selected Kathryn to succeed her husband in both the special election and general election.
 She was simultaneously elected to serve out her husband's term in the 84th United States Congress and a term in the 85th United States Congress in her own right.

 She served as chair of the House Subcommittee on Postal Operations, and worked with Postmaster General Arthur Summerfield to pass the Granahan bill "to seize and detain the mail of anyone suspected of trafficking in obscenity."

+Treasurer of the United States

-After the 1960 Census, the State was expected to lose three seats in redistricting.
+After the 1960 census, Pennsylvania was expected to lose three seats in redistricting.
 The Democratic Party leadership chose Granahan's seat as one of those to be eliminated.
 Rep. Bill Green secured her assurance not to run in the 1962 elections.
-In return, Green convinced President John F. Kennedy to appoint her as Treasurer of the United States.
+In return, Green convinced then U.S. president John F. Kennedy to appoint her Treasurer of the United States, which Kennedy did.

-She began her term as Treasurer on January 9, 1963 after her term in Congress ended.
-In 1965, Granahan suffered a blood clot after a fall and worked a reduced schedule afterwards.
-In 1966, an effort to declare her incompetent failed; however she resigned four months later.
+Granahan began her term as Treasurer on January 9, 1963 after her term in Congress ended.
+In 1965, Granahan suffered a blood clot after a fall, and worked a reduced schedule following the incident.
+In 1966, an effort to declare her incompetent failed; however, she resigned four months later.

-Later life
+Television appearances

-Granahan made guest appearances in two popular TV game shows: What's My Line? on March 3, 1963, and To Tell the Truth in November 1963.
+Granahan made guest appearances on What's My Line? on March 3, 1963, and To Tell the Truth in November 1963.

+Death

-She died in Norristown, Pennsylvania in 1979.
+Granahan died in Norristown, Pennsylvania on July 10, 1979, at age 84.
+She is interred at Gethsemane Cemetery in Easton, Pennsylvania.